 - 14. Backfill equipment management Equipment will take special precautions to not track PCB impacted soil across clean areas.
 If equipment is suspected of coming into contact with impacted materials, it will be properly decontaminated, as discussed in Section 4.3, prior to mobilization into clean areas. - 15.
-Removal of access road(s), sump(s), sediment dewatering impoundments, and temporary stockpile areas Any project support features, i.e. sump(s), temporary stockpile areas, etc. will be removed, unless specifically requested to be left in place by the Tippecanoe County Drainage Board, if it is within its easement, or the private property(ies) owner, or identified as being needed for subsequent remedial efforts, after successful execution of this IM Project. - 16.
+Removal of access road(s), sump(s), sediment dewatering impoundments, and temporary stockpile areas Any project support features, i.e. sump(s), temporary stockpile areas, etc. will be removed, unless specifically requested to be left in place by the Tippecanoe County Drainage Board, if it is within its easement, or the private property(ies) owner, or identified as being needed for subsequent remedial efforts, after successful execution of this IM Project.
+Samples of the materials will be collected prior to removal to assess for PCB presence in support of proper management.
+Additionally, confirmation samples will be collected from the footprints of temporary features upon removal.
+Should any of these temporary features to be left in place, the remaining materials will be sampled to assure no PCB impacts associated with the execution of the IM Project. - 16.
 Post excavation and post backfill topographic surveys Periodic topographic surveys will be conducted after successful excavation of PCB impacted sediment to the RBRO.
 The surveys will collect information regarding the depth and extent of the completed excavation and be used to estimate the volume of material removed during the IM Project.
 The periodic surveys will be conducted by onsite staff trained to use survey-grade GPS equipment.
 A State of Indiana Professional Land Surveyor will perform the post backfill topographic survey to document completed conditions are similar to pre-project conditions and maintain the gradient of the reach in which remediation occurred.
 The survey elevations will be recorded it in a known coordinate system, such as Indiana State Plane, and North American Vertical Datum 1988 (NAVD88). - 17.
 Vegetative planting Areas, such as the top of banks, along access roads, sediment dewatering impoundments, etc., disturbed by the sediment remediation portion of the IM Project will receive at least a single, loose 3-inch lift of topsoil and be subject to vegetative planting.
 The topsoil will be pH of 5.5 to 7.0 and contain a minimum of 3-percent organic matter and no stones larger than 1-inch in any dimension.
 Phosphorus free fertilizer (12 0 12) will be applied at a rate of 23 pounds per 1,000 square feet to assist in germination and growth.
 The selected seed mixture and application rate will be determined based on the completion date of the IM Project and soil conditions.
 Erosion and sedimentation controls will not be removed until adequate vegetative coverage has been established and the Notice of Termination (NOT) for the NPDES General Permit has been submitted.